 Revenue growth rates are based on approved budgets, published research, and current customer contracts.
 Management considers various factors when assessing revenue growth rates used within their assessment, including, but not limited to, changes in customer demographic and attrition of current customer base.
-The revenue growth rate used during the value in use assessment completed at December 31, 2023 was approximately 2%.
+The revenue growth rate used during the assessment completed at December 31, 2024 was approximately 2% on average over the forecast period.